michaelpurdyatbucks/ToDoList/README.md

 ### Viewing a Task

-Tasks can be viewed by touching a task
+Tasks can be viewed by touching a task.
+This brings up the View Task screen.

 ![Task View Screen](docs/TaskViewScreen.png?raw=true "Task View Screen")